-Written by Cooper and Friedman on June 5, 2018
+Written by Cooper & Friedman PLLC on June 5, 2018

 Workers’ compensation provides workers benefits if they have an injury or illness that has occurred on the job because of work related circumstances.
 Most workers who have sustained a work related injury or occupational disease have the right to seek compensation.
 This compensation can either be a financial and or medical reimbursement from their employer.
 While filing for workers compensation may seem straightforward, there are addendums and loopholes specific to every state and case that can make the process confusing and overwhelming for workers’ compensation clients.